CDMcleod/Java---School-registrar-software/ReadMe.txt

 This Program serves to replicate a functional registry system for a school or University.
-Written in Java and using JavaFX for user interface, the registry allows for searchig and entering students into the school registry system, assignment of majors included in the .txt files included in the program file, capability of assigning students and teachers to classes.
+Written in Java and using JavaFX for user interface, the registry allows for searching and entering students into the school registry system, assignment of majors provided from within the .txt files included in the program file, and capability of assigning students and teachers to classes.
 Program allows for incrementing of allocated class size to increase capacity of class. program contains multiple methods of error checking and prevention of unauthorized assignment of students or teacher to classes.